ps173/personal-notes/svelte-blog.md

 framework.
 I think this [opinionism](https://www.urbandictionary.com/define.php?term=opinionism) is bad I just want to keep this a healthy overview of svelte.

-# About Svelte
+# About Svelte ✌️

 Svelte is a UI framework.
 Unlike react and friends (or should I say enemies), svelte does not use any virtual DOM.
 Rather it compiles your code to tiny framework less vanilla js.
 This makes the app really fast.

-Also Svelte does not have any complex state management.
-I learnt most of the stuff about svelte from [svelte-tutorial](https://svelte.dev/tutorial/basics)
+Also not to mentiont the incredible guide the [svelte-tutorial](https://svelte.dev/tutorial/basics)

-# Components in Svelte
+# Components in Svelte 🐻‍❄️

 So let's start with what I think the makes all the frameworks worth using, Components.
 I think making your UI into little components makes UI really easy